What Are Business Contracts?

 The traditional way to indicate your acceptance of a contract was to sign it with your unique signature.
 That’s how it has been for centuries.
 But, electronic contracts can’t be signed this way.
 Instead, people use other means to indicate they accept the terms of the contract.
 These other means include simply typing your name into the signature areas of documents.

 As technology advances, better ways of signing contracts online are being developed.
 Now people use fingerprints, retinal scans, and cryptographic technology known as Public Key Infrastructure (“PKI”).
 These methods are collectively known as electronic signatures.
 Until relatively recently, most states have any laws about what forms of electronic signatures were acceptable.
 But, now most states, including California, have adopted the Uniform Electronic Transactions Act (“UETA”).
 UETA basically provides that electronic signatures (in all forms) are just as binding as their paper counterparts.
-In addition, the Federal Government passes the Electronic Signatures in Global and National Commerce Act, which is similar to the UETA.
-Some contracts still require good, ol’ fashioned paper (like wills, at stuff like that).
-But, most e-commerce can be done without paper contracts.
-But, you should use caution when entering into any electronic contract.
-If you’re uncomfortable creating a contract online, or by email, then don’t do it.
-Insist on a paper copy instead.

 Do I Need a Commercial Lease?

-Chances are good that you’re renting rather than owning a space for your business.
+Chances are good that you’re renting rather than owning space for your business.
 Most small businesses don’t have the funds to purchase real estate.
 Just because you’ve rented plenty of apartments over the years, you shouldn’t assume you’re an expert on leasing business space.

 There are significant differences between commercial leases and residential leases.
 For example, commercial leases are not subject to most consumer protection laws.
-There are on no caps on deposits.
-There are no rules protecting tenant’s privacy.
+There are no caps on deposits.
+There are no rules protecting tenants’ privacy.
 Commercial leases are also generally subject to much more negotiation because businesses often need special features in their spaces, and landlords often are willing to extend special offers.

 Keep in mind that the success, or failure, of your business may ride on certain terms of the lease.
 The amount of rent is an obvious concern.
-So is the length of lease.
+So is the length of the lease.
 You probably don’t want to tie yourself to a five, or 10-year lease if you can help it.
 What if your business outgrows the space?
 What if you decide to move?
 What if you decide to shut down?
 But, there are plenty of other concerns.
 For example, if you expect your downtown shoe repair business to depend largely on walk-in customers, you should make sure that your lease establishes your right to put up a sign that’s visible from the street.
 If you’re counting on being the only sandwich shop inside a new commercial complex, you should make sure your lease prevents the landlord from leasing to your competitors.
 If you’re starting a new service company, and you expect to grow quickly, you should make sure that there’s room for expansion.

 It’s critical to pay attention to terms regarding: